-Reinforcing should be supported by proprietary chairs or spacers, and can be made of concrete, plastic or steel.
+Reinforcing should be supported off proprietary chairs or spacers and can be made of concrete, plastic or steel.
 The thickness and depth of a concrete spacer should not exceed 50mm x 50mm.
-Spacers should be placed at a maximum of 1m centres, and when supporting mesh should be staggered.
+Spacers should be placed at maximum 1m centres and when supporting mesh should be staggered.